TickyTacky84/hexaleafs/README.md

 ## Aim
 - Selfmade Nanoleaf-like lamp-thingy :)
-- Good light diffusion with invislbe LED-spots
+- Good light diffusion with invisible LED-spots
 - Print as many parts as possible using a 3d printer

 ## My result